trcio/mPanel/README.md

   * R is right click
   * LA is Alt + left click
   * RA is Alt + right click
-* Shift + any option above clears the entire panel with that color
+* Shift + any option above sets the entire panel with that color
 * Control + left click clears the selected pixel
 * Control + right click clears the entire frame